 So how do you know if you have sensitive skin?

-If you do, it’s common to experience one or more of the following:
+For those with sensitive skin, it’s common to experience one or more of the following:

 - Frequent flushing or redness